-Treatment for Ear Drum Perforations in Southern, CA
+Treatment for Eardrum Perforations in Orange County, CA

 A perforated eardrum, also known as a ruptured eardrum or a tympanic membrane perforation, is a hole or tear in the tissue between your ear canal and eardrum.
 This tissue, called the tympanic membrane, is incredibly thin and delicate, and when pierced it can cause a wide range of symptoms from moderate discomfort to hearing loss.

 If you’re experiencing symptoms of a perforated eardrum in the Orange County area, don’t hesitate to see a specialist.
 Give the Southern California ENT office nearest you today to schedule an appointment, or request an appointment through our secure online form.
 We have offices in Los Alamitos, Torrance, Long Beach, Huntington Beach, and Newport Beach.

 Typically, a perforated eardrum is the result of an injury, infection, or chronic disorder of the ear.
 Most often you will see perforated eardrums caused by:

 - An object pushed too far into the ear canal

 - A head trauma such as a skull fracture

 - Striking the ear directly

 - An infection of the middle ear

 - Barotrauma (severe air pressure that is typically exerted during air travel)